hildegw/mobile-flashcards-master/README.md

 ## Limitations
-* The app has only been tested on iOS simulator using EXPO and Xcode.
 Currently, cards cannot be deleted.
-To facilitate demoing the app, start data contains two decks.
+To facilitate demoing the app, one example of a deck is included.

 ## Contribution